redfox58/tonyxu.io/content/posts/2018/embed-google-analytics-dashboard-on-website/index.md

 ---
-title: Embed Google Analytics Dashboard on Website
+title: Embed Google Analytics Dashboard on Website with Server Side Authorization
 date: 2018-10-15
+notice: "Google Analytics Embed API also supports **browser side authorization**.
+Please checkout [official guide](https://ga-dev-tools.appspot.com/embed-api/basic-dashboard/) for implementation."
 ---

 If you are using Google Analytics to analyze site traffic, you might want to embed those amazing dashboards to your website publicly.
 While Google doesn't provide iframe solution, it does offer a [Google Analytics Embed API](https://developers.google.com/analytics/devguides/reporting/embed/v1/) which requires a bit more technical knowledge.
 I'll walk you through each and every step and make sure you don't have to read all developer documentation and can easily build dashboard